dmulyalin/salt-nornir/README.md

 Issues, bug reports and feature requests are welcomed.
 Feedback is a gift and we truly value it.

+# Authors Guidelines

+- if it is not in the docs it does not exist
+- if it is not tested it is broken
+- done is better than perfect
+- keep it stupid simple

 [logo]:                        docs/source/_images/SaltNornirLogo.png "salt nornir logo"
 [architecture]:                docs/source/_images/Nornir_proxy_minion_architecture_v2.png "salt nornir architecture"
 [pepy-downloads-badge]:        https://pepy.tech/badge/salt-nornir